jujdu/FindTheFilm/README.md

 # Find The Film

-A test application for iOS developer vacancy: using OMDb API for async parsing JSON and populate cells by received date.
+A test application for an iOS developer vacancy: using OMDb API for async parsing JSON and populate cells by received date.

 ![alt text](https://pp.userapi.com/c851432/v851432104/127c04/g7kyatumvtk.jpg)